Valby Langgade: History

-The street is part of the old main road between Copenhagen's West Gate and Roskilde.
+The street is part of the old main road between Copenhagen's Western Gate and Roskilde.
 The road made a detour by way of the village of Valby to avoid the steepest part of Valby Hill.
 Today's side street Skolegade was the first part of the road to Køge.
 Frederiksberg Palace was built on the top of the hill in the 1700s.
 The gardens of the new royal summer retreat reached all the way to Valby Langgade.

 The new and more direct Roskilde Road which went through the royal gardens of Frederiksberg Palace, bypassing Valby, was inaugurated in 1776.

 In the 1770s, Valby was transformed from village to suburb and the road changed even more after Valby became part of Copenhagen Municipality in 1901.
 Apartment buildings with five and six stories sprung up and the Norden porcelain factory was established on the south side of the road a little to the west of the old village centre in 1916.
 It later became part of Bing & Grøndahl.

+Neighborhoods and developments

+The apartment complex Viaadukten (No. 127-41), located just after the railway viaduct from which it takes its name, was designed by Arthur Wittmaack in 1920.
+Frederik Wagner designed the Famgården housing complex (No. 226-254), constructed in 1927–28, and Valbo and Langhuset (Valby Langgade 239-65/ Vestervang 8A-B) which were built in 1931.